 Many Tasmanian Acts provide for merit reviews of administrative decisions to various bodies, such as to the Magistrates Court (Administrative Appeals Division) or the Resource Management and Planning Appeals Tribunal.
 Tasmania has no specific AAT.

 Where there is a specific statutory right of appeal to a tribunal or body other than a court, the appeal body will generally be entitled to consider the whole subject matter of the administrative decision afresh.
 It will be able to re-examine the relevant facts and the relevant law and re-exercise any available discretion.
 Appellants will be able to present their case all over again with fresh evidence or different arguments if they so choose.
 The appeal body will have the right to substitute its own opinion and decision for that of the authority appealed against.

 Merit Reviews in Tasmania

 There are a number of Tribunals and bodies which have the power to carry out merit reviews of administrative decisions made by State government agencies and authorities.
-Some are specialist bodies, such as the Forest Practices Tribunal which hears appeals under the Forest Practices Act 1985.
-The Magistrates Court (Administrative Appeals Division) is established by the Magistrates Court (Administrative Appeals Division) Act 2001 and may determine a wide range of reviews.
+Some are specialist bodies, such as the Forestry Practices Stream of the Tasmanian Civil and Administrative Tribunal which hears appeals under the Forest Practices Act 1985 (Tas).
+The Magistrates Court (Administrative Appeals Division) is established by the Magistrates Court (Administrative Appeals Division) Act 2001 (Tas) and may determine a wide range of reviews.
 Although a court, it is not dissimilar to Administrative Appeals Tribunals in other jurisdictions in its jurisdiction, powers and manner of operation.

 Commonwealth Merits Review